rinzindorjit/b4uesports/PI_TESTNET_SETUP.md

 The payment flow works as follows:

 1. Frontend uses `Pi.createPayment()` to create a payment in Pi Testnet
-2. Pi calls the `payment_create` endpoint (our approval endpoint) when the user confirms the payment
+2. Pi calls the `payment_create` endpoint (our create payment endpoint) when the user confirms the payment
 3. Pi calls the `payment_complete` endpoint (our completion endpoint) after the blockchain transaction is submitted

 ## File Details